ITRC Industry Representative

 Establish your organization as a key force in expediting and improving the environmental cleanup process.

 ITRC welcomes companies and trade associations to its Industry Affiliates Program (IAP).
-IAP provides three important elements to the environmental site owner, consultant or technology developer:
+IAP provides several important elements to the environmental site owner, consultant or technology developer:

 - information exchange on the development and deployment of innovative environmental technologies